 Venice was the epicenter of the Renaissance, where grand heritage and rich cultural lineage vibrates in every pore of the city.
-At 827 A.D a Byzantine duke moved his seat to the place, now named Rialto and formed the Most Serene Republic of Venice that was prospered on trade under the rule of Roman-style Senate headed by the Doge.
+At 827 A.D a Byzantine Duke moved his seat to the place, now named Rialto and formed the Most Serene Republic of Venice that was prospered on trade under the rule of Roman-style Senate headed by the Doge.
 In 1797 the city faced an unrecovered blow from Napoleon who conquered it.
 With such grandeur of heritage this literally floating city is really breathtaking with its canals, water transport, floating markets and so on.
 So it’s easy to determine the importance of the city in your travel map.
-Here is our top 6 attractions of Venice that you cannot afford to miss.
+Here are our top 6 attractions of Venice that you cannot afford to miss.

 1. St. Mark’s Basilica

 St Mark’s Basilica is one of the best Iconic Church of Venice formerly a private chapel of the Doge’s, constructed first in 828to preserve the remains of St. Mark brought by the Venetian merchants from Alexandria.
 The present Basilica was built in 11th century with the unique design that mixes eastern and western building styles and forms the best example of Byzantine architecture.
 The interior of the church contains 4,240 square meters of gold mosaics cover the domes and walls.
 The finest golden altarpiece in Europe ‘Pala d’Oro’ is waiting inside to amaze you with its 2000 gems and precious stones.